Ensure8/CS361-MicroserviceA/README.md

 # CS361-MicroserviceA

-- This microservice is to allow clients to request random profile picture images or to-do tasks.
+This microservice can provide client-applications random profile picture images or to-do tasks.

 ## How to Request Data
-To request data/content from the microservice, the client application must make a GET request to the microservice's URL-endpoint `/content` with a query string.
-It must contain parameter `type=`, with values `image` or `task`.
+To request data/content from the microservice, the client application must make a GET request to the microservice's URL-endpoint, `localhost:3000/content`, with a query string.
+The query string must contain parameter `type`, with values `image` or `task` depending on what content is being requested.

 #### The following python test code requests a random image: